neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 ...
 ```

-You want to find the total sale amount for each product in the past year, but due to the large number of products and sales in your database, you know it's a costly query that could impact performance on your production system.
+You want to find the total sale amount for each product in the past year, but due to the large number of products and sales in your database, you know this is a costly query that could impact performance on your production system.

 This guide walks you through creating a read replica, connecting to it, running your query, and optionally deleting the read replica when finished.